Statistics Definitions > L-Estimator

-A special class of L-estimators, called kernal quantile estimators, use a kernal (a density function) as its weight function.
+A special class of L-estimators, called kernel quantile estimators, use a kernel (a density function) as its weight function.
 Many other L-estimators have been proposed by multiple authors including Harrell and Davis (1982), who proposed a new distribution-free (non parametric) estimator, and Kaigh (1983) who proposed a type of non-parametric U statistic as a quantile estimator.

 Daniel, C. (1920).
 Observations weighted according to order.
 Amer.
 J. Math.
 42, 222–236.

 Harrell, F.E. and Davis, C.E.
 (1982), “A New Distribution-Free Quantile Estimator,” Biometrika, 69, 635-640

 Jurečková,J & Picek, J. (2006).
 Robust statistical methods with R: Boca Raton, Fla.
 Chapman and Hall/CRC.
 ISBN 1-58488-454-1, 197 p.

 Kaigh, W.D.
 (1983), “Quantile Interval Estimation,” Communications in Statistics, Part A – Theory and Methods, 12,2427-2443.

 Sheather, S. and Marron, J. Kernel Quantile Estimators.
 Journal of the American Statistical Association

 Vol. 85, No. 410 (Jun., 1990), pp. 410-416

 Stephanie Glen.
 "L-Estimator: Definition, Examples" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/l-estimator/